 This is pretty straightforward, but it’s also easier said than done.
 Stop using your credit cards as soon as you can, because it will be that much easier to achieve your ultimate debt-free goal if you do.
 Plus, cutting up your credit cards feels pretty darn cathartic.
 Just saying.

 2. Get organised.

 A lot of people fall into the trap of spending more than they earn by using various credit cards.
+Things get even murkier when you're sharing a credit card.
 If you’ve never created a budget, you can search online for free tools that can help you.

 Then, factor in less common costs that may pop up from time to time.
 These could include weekend getaways or amounts set aside for shopping or nights out.
 You still gotta live your life after all!